MehakKhurana17/Financial-Consumer-Complaints-Analysis/README.md

 8. Mortgage, debt collection and Loan are the products where maximum complaints were closed without relief (92% -95%)

-9. Top three issues faced by people are -> i) Managing an account ii) Deposits and withdrawls iii) Trouble during payment process
+9. Top three issues faced by consumers are -> i) Managing an account ii) Deposits and withdrawls iii) Trouble during payment process

 10. California is the state from where maximum complaints were issued, followed by New York.